Illinois's 16th congressional district: 2011 redistricting

 The congressional district covers parts of DeKalb, Ford, Stark, Will and Winnebago counties, and all of Boone, Bureau, Grundy, Iroquois, LaSalle, Lee, Livingston, Ogle and Putnam counties, as of the 2011 redistricting which followed the 2010 census.
 All or parts of Belvidere, Channahon, DeKalb, Dixon, Loves Park, Machesney Park, Ottawa, Morris, Pontiac, Rockford and Streator are included.
 The representatives for these districts were elected in the 2012 primary and general elections, and the boundaries became effective on January 5, 2013.

-2021 redistricting
+After the 2010 census, the 16th was significantly redrawn for the first time in decades.
+It was pushed to the east to include the southwestern exurbs of the Chicago metropolitan area, stretching from the Wisconsin border to the Indiana border.
+While it still included most of Rockford's suburbs, half of Rockford itself (mainly the Democratic-leaning western portion of the city) was shifted to the 17th district.
+The district was significantly redrawn again after the 2020 census, essentially merging the more Republican portions of the old 16th and 18th districts.